Hampton Hill

-Hampton Hill (initially known as "New Hampton") is a district in the London Borough of Richmond upon Thames to the south of Twickenham, bounded by Fulwell and Twickenham Golf Courses to the northwest; the road bridge over the railway line; a line southward just east of Wellington Road; Bushy Park to the southeast; and the artificial Longford River to the south and west.
-Situated close to the Surrey county border, it is served by Fulwell railway station and Hampton railway station on the Shepperton to Waterloo line.
+Hampton Hill (initially known as "New Hampton") is a district in the London Borough of Richmond upon Thames to the south of Twickenham and around 1.5 miles north of the Surrey border.
+It is bounded by Fulwell and Twickenham Golf Courses to the northwest; a railway line road bridge at the junction of Wellington Road and Clonmel Road; a line southward just east of Wellington Road; Bushy Park to the southeast; and the artificial Longford River to the south and west.
+Hampton Hill is served by Fulwell railway station and Hampton railway station on the Shepperton to Waterloo line.
 It is part of what is collectively known as The Hamptons.
 Much of Hampton Hill High Street, and some neighbouring residential areas are designated as a conservation area.

 History

 Hampton Hill's urban development was railway-fuelled building in an area that was since the Middle Ages the north of Hampton ecclesiastical parish further away from the River Thames.
 Distinguished from Hampton on all street name signs, it is that part across the Charles I-commissioned Longford River, an artificial watercourse built to supply Hampton Court, which forms the boundary between Hampton Hill and Hampton.

 Its lack of development is reflected by the fact only seven of this complete list of listed buildings are actually buildings: